Future-Made/concerts-for-impact/README.md

 | Embedded audio player     |         ❌         | ✅ (on some browsers) |

-Due to limitations imposed by Spotify, users with free subscriptions cannot use the embedded audio player, nor they can control other devices via Tune's UI.
+Due to limitations imposed by Spotify, users with free subscriptions cannot use the embedded audio player, nor they can control other devices via FutureMadeConcerts's UI.
 If you have a free subscription, those UI elements are not visible as they're ineffective.

-For users with Premium subscriptions, Tune can be used as a standalone player by selecting the appropriate option in the device switch section in the mini player (note that [only some browsers are supported](https://developer.spotify.com/documentation/web-playback-sdk/#supported-browsers)).
+For users with Premium subscriptions, FutureMadeConcerts can be used as a standalone player by selecting the appropriate option in the device switch section in the mini player (note that [only some browsers are supported](https://developer.spotify.com/documentation/web-playback-sdk/#supported-browsers)).

 ### Data retention and privacy

-Tune doesn't have any persistent storage: upon successful authentication, credentials are only stored in your browser's cookies and kept in memory in the application.
+FutureMadeConcerts doesn't have any persistent storage: upon successful authentication, credentials are only stored in your browser's cookies and kept in memory in the application.

 Credentials are cleared at most 30 seconds after you close the last browser